Argao / Dalaguete / Oslob / Santander, Cebu, the Philippines

 These days, only the sea itself posed a threat to the shore.
-A puddled path by the gate led us to a narrow opening to the turbulent Cebu Strait beyond.
+A puddled path led us to a narrow opening to the turbulent Cebu Strait beyond.
 Crashing waves were battering the rock-and-concrete seawall relentlessly even in such fine weather.
 It seemed that the sea was stubbornly claiming the land for itself.

 Dalaguete Church (San Guillermo de Aquitania Parish Church)

 An afternoon hike up Osmeña Peak in Dalaguete called for another chill time.
-We found the town church similar in style with the one in Argao.
+We found the town church similar in style with Argao’s.
 The marked difference was how it squarely faced the sea.
 Warriors from the waters were welcomed by a bronze cannon cocked seaward, presently on display under a watchtower.
 This surviving weapon was one of many that comprised the town’s defense system.
 Clearly, the Spaniards meant war in protecting their colonial interests in Cebu from Muslim raiders.
 The Church did as much conquering as converting, slaying as saving.